-GOP Campaign Against The Trump-Russia Probe Seems To Be Unraveling
+The GOP Campaign Against The Trump-Russia Probe Seems To Be Unraveling

 Fox News host Sean Hannity — one of the loudest proponents of the campaign to make the FISA memo public — wrote only “#ReleaseTheMemo” in a tweet linking to a story claiming the Justice Department sought “to block” the committee from releasing the “bombshell” document.

-Meanwhile, Hannity's fellow Fox News host, Shepard Smith, blasted Nunes, noting the chairman’s past troubles leading the committee and the timing of the memo’s release, which roughly coincides with news that Mueller is planning to interview Trump as part of the collusion and obstruction of justice probe.
+Meanwhile, Hannity's fellow Fox News host, Shepard Smith, blasted Nunes, noting the chair’s past troubles leading the committee and the timing of the memo’s release, which roughly coincides with news that Mueller is planning to interview Trump as part of the collusion and obstruction of justice probe.

 Nunes, for his part, is far away from the recent developments as he travels with House Speaker Paul Ryan on a congressional delegation trip to the Middle East.
 But Rep. Mark Meadows, who spoke to BuzzFeed News at the World Economic Forum in Davos, Switzerland, stood by the memo and the Intelligence Committee’s efforts to release it publicly.
 "The difference between this document and others is that it has substance not rhetoric," Meadows said.